-On the costs, there are lots of people who don’t know how much stuff costs and that’s okay.
+When it comes to how much these playhouse cost to build, there are a lot of people who don’t actually know how much stuff costs and that’s okay.
 The point is that you need to be mindful of the cost as you are designing your playhouse.
-This means that designs that require CNC routers, GFRG castings, or cast in place stainless steel will most likely not advance to the final round.
+This means that designs that require CNC routers, GFRG castings, or cast in place stainless steel, it will most likely not advance to the final round.
 I would also strongly advise you to avoid using any glass block if you want to get past my personal prejudices regarding that loathsome material.

 Entries can be submitted by individuals or by a team, it doesn’t matter and it will not be a consideration during the judging.
 I will also feature all the entries that advance onto the final judging round here on the site.